LukasDDev/LukasDDev/README.md

 - JavaScript (actively learning)

 ## 💡 About Me
-When I'm not coding, you'll find me at the gym, running, or playing soulslike games.
+When I'm not coding, you'll find me at the gym, running, or playing all sorts of games.
 I believe in lifelong learning and enjoy challenging myself both inside and outside the digital world.

 <!-- Social Links (Add yours below if you want!) -->